Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ## Simple KLT Tracker

 The name “KLT” is derived from the names of its authors Kenade, Lucas, and Tomasi.
-It is an approach to feature extraction.
+It is a simple approach to feature extraction.

+### Pipeline

 These are the steps for the algorithm:

-### Pipeline

 1. First, we want to find a good point to track.
 For instance, we can accomplish this by running a Harris corner detector and selecting some corners in the image.
-1. Second, for every corner we detected in the first frame, we will compute the motion of that corner in the consecutive frames.
+2. Second, for every corner we detected in the first frame, we will compute the motion of that corner in the consecutive frames.
 We can accomplish this by using optical flow to calculate how the point is moving through time.
-1. Then we can link the motion vectors we obtain from optical flow in successive frames to get a full track for each Harris point.
+3. Then we can link the motion vectors we obtain from optical flow in successive frames to get a full track for each Harris point.
-1. Because we may lose some points due to occlusion, we may want to introduce new Harris points by re-running the Harris detector every so often.
+4. Because we may lose some points due to occlusion, we may want to introduce new Harris points by re-running the Harris detector every so often.
-1. Finally, we keep tracking new and old Harris points using steps 1-3.
+5. Finally, we keep tracking new and old Harris points using steps 1-3.

+### Results

 <p align="center">
   <img src="https://github.com/Visininjr/cs131_notes_dev/blob/master/images/klt_cars.gif?raw=true" width="400">